SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 **Important Features to Note**

 - Code chunks within a document are rendered to either look like content within a text editor or typed directly into the interpreter/console.
 The console-look is the default.
-To achieve editor-look, add `title = "{{ site.handouts[i] }}"` to the code chunk options, replacing `i` with the (zero-indexed) position of the worksheet to be distributed.
+To achieve the editor-look, add `title = "{{ site.handouts[i] }}"` to the code chunk options, replacing `i` with the (zero-indexed) position of the worksheet in the list of handouts.
 - Vertical slide breaks are introduced with `===` on a line by itself.
 - Paragraphs followed by `{:.notes}` on a line by itself, with no blank line after the paragraph, do not show up in slides.